SETL-Framework/setl-examples/README.md

     this
   }

-  override def write(): IngestionFactory.this.type = this
+  override def write(): ProcessFactory.this.type = this

   override def get(): DataFrame = spark.emptyDataFrame
 }